-- 1. Enter the following data: - Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - > Gateway - This is the IP Address of the gateway device that allows for contact between the router and the network or host. - 2.
-Click the Enable checkbox. - 3.
-Repeat steps 1-2 until you are finished. - 4.
-If you are finished.
+- 1. Click the Add New button.(pop-up figure 5-43) - 2.
+Enter the following data: - Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Gateway This is the IP Address of the gateway device that allows for contact between the router and the network or host. - 3.
+Select Enabled or Disabled for this entry on the Status pull-down list.. - 4.
 Click the Save button to save it.